Skip to content

 Activities include:

-• Minibeast hunting – use ID guides, beating sheets, sweep nets and magni-pots
+• Minibeast hunting – use ID guides, beating sheets, sweep nets and magni-pots.

-• Bird identification with binoculars
+• Bird identification with binoculars (on request).

 Be immersed in history and discover the royal legacy of Queen Elizabeth’s Hunting Lodge and its link to Epping Forest.
 Explore the Lodge’s three floors with a member of our learning team, who will point out their favourite features hiding in this Grade II listed building.
 Students will be introduced to different aspects of Tudor life along the way, including Tudor food, fashion and social hierarchy.